bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 concatenation and separation anywhere (see ahead about opened e-variable).
 All these operations are primitive!
 The expressivity of programs increases due to this.

-The another important specialty of REFAL is pattern matching.
-REFAL was one of the first programming languages (maybe even the first), which uses this mechanism for data structures analyzing.
-The functions on REFAL make the analysis of its parameter by choosing one of some samples that describe the parameter.
-Another way of analyzing data is not anticipated in this language.
+The another important feature of REFAL is a pattern matching.
+REFAL was one of the first programming languages (maybe even the first), to use this mechanism for data structures analyzing.
+The REFAL functions analyze its parameter by choosing one of some samples that describe the parameter.
+There is no other way to analyze data in this language.

-Firstly, REFAL-5λ dialect is an exact comprehending set of REFAL-5\[2] dialect, that means that any program worked on “classical” implementation \[3] (further we will name implementation as classical one without using quotations) will be correct in REFAL-5λ.
+Firstly, REFAL-5λ dialect is an exact comprehending set of REFAL-5\[2] dialect, that means that any program running on the “classical” implementation \[3] (further we will call the implementation classical without using quotations) will be correct in REFAL-5λ.

 Note. _Metafunctions `Ev-met`, `Up` and `Dn` aren’t work in actual version.
 They will be implemented in next versions.
 There aren’t any other limitations._